-- Entered into one-year trash contract extension with Republic Services that runs through December 31, 2019
+- Entered into a one-year trash contract extension with Republic Services that runs through December 31, 2019

 - Received Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for fourth (4th) consecutive year.

-- Prepared ordinance that offers tax credit to Volunteer Fire Fighters.
+- Prepared an ordinance that offers a tax credit to Volunteer Fire Fighters.
 Adopted by Board on November 7, 2018.

 - Projected 2018 expenditures came in under budget by $222,680.
 Revenues projections exceeded budget by $1 million.